JovianX/helm-release-plugin/CONTRIBUTING.md

 HELM_PLUGINS=$(pwd)/.. helm release <COMMAND>
 ```

-Alternatively install a branch version of the plugin
+Alternatively install a branch version of the plugin.
+You may need to uninstall first in order to be able to reinstall the plugin `helm plugin uninstall release`
 ```
 helm plugin install https://github.com/JovianX/helm-release-plugin --version <BRANCH>
 ```